 The Asking Price

-If you need help estimating your home’s market value, talk to neighbors, search the internet or speak with your local American Home Agents agent to establish the average asking price for homes that are comparable to yours.
-For a more accurate asking price, comparable homes should be located in the same neighborhood as your home.
+If you need help estimating your home’s market value, talk to neighbors, search the internet or consult with an agent to establish the average asking price for homes that are comparable to yours.
+For a more accurate asking price, comparable homes should be located in the same neighborhood as your home with similar features and square footage.

 Before selling your home you should take some time to spruce up the outside.
 Buyers will be much more likely to look at a house that has curb appeal.
 Start by cleaning up the yard: mow the grass, rake the leaves, trim all bushes and trees.
 If necessary paint, stain, or mend fences, decks and sheds.
 You should also find a place to store outdoor items such as kids’ toys or lawn and garden equipment.
 Once the yard has been cleaned up consider adding inexpensive additions such as potted plants or flowers.